csorianot/godmc_wiki/Process-phenotypes.md

     ./03a-phenotype_data.sh

+**IMPORTANT**:
-This script also generates plots of the phenotypes.
+- This script also generates plots of the phenotypes.
 Please check that the plots in `results/03/ewas_phenotypes.pdf` look sane.

 ### Test the genotype and phenotype quality